shiroyasha/blog-source/source/posts/2018-11-18-one-year-since-i-started-working-remotely.html.md

 interactions, reducing your personal hygiene, and not learning how to communicate, is only one part of becoming a successful remote employee.

-To get the full benefits of remote work seek out and implement opportunities that are not available to you while working in an office.
+To get the full benefits of remote work, seek out and implement opportunities that are not available to you while working in an office.
 Here are some
 examples: